Frances Josephy: Political career

 She was re-adopted by Devizes Liberals as their prospective parliamentary candidate for a General Election expected to occur in 1939/40.
 In 1938-39 she served as Chairman of the National League of Young Liberals.
-In 1938 she advocated that all countries colonies should be handed over to the League of Nationa and run through a colonial service as a first step on a path to independence.
+In 1938 she advocated that all countries colonies should be handed over to the League of Nations and run through a colonial service as a first step on a path to independence.
 In May 1939 she condemned the Chamberlain Government's betrayal of the democracies of Spain and Czechoslovakia.
 In 1939 she became President of the National League of Young Liberals, serving through the Second world War.
 In the early 1940s, she was an advocate of global federalism.
 She served as Chairman of the Federal Union from 1941–45.
 She edited the group's paper, Federal News, from 1944–6.
 She contested Devizes again in 1945.
 With the country swinging to Labour, she dropped to third place.

 Josephy was an advocate of both European and World Federalism.
 In 1947 at the first World Federalism Congress, she said, “Being British, I am not particularly interested in theory and not at all in philosophy,” and noted that if world government did not happen soon, it never would.
 She later worked at the Assembly of the Western European Union, which existed to develop a common defence policy for Europe.
 She was also a member of the European Union of Federalists' central committee from 1946 until her death.
 In 1949 she attended the European Assembly at Strasbourg as an observer.
 She was a member of the Liberal party national executive.
 She contested Cambridge in 1950.
 This was not a good prospect for the Liberals as they had not contested the seat since 1934 and had not won since 1906.

 She contested Cambridge again in 1951.

 From the mid-1950s, she worked as a reviser for the Assembly of Western European Union in Paris for nine years.

 Electoral record

+Travel Photography

+Frances Josephy (or ‘Jo’ Josephy to her friends) was an avid amateur photographer who travelled extensively and documented her trips using 35mm slide film.
+Her slide collection was donated to the National Art Slide Library (NASL) at the Victoria & Albert Museum by a Miss M H Borman, the executor of Josephy's estate, in 1987.
+The collection boasts approximately 3,400 slides and documents Josephy’s travels over a span of twenty years (from 1956-1976) and over 20 different countries.

+The NASL collection later moved to Leicester Polytechnic, now De Montfort University, in the 1990s.